DenizenScript/Denizen-Beginners-Guide/source/guides/basics/finding-tools.md

-Finding The Right Tool For The Script
+Finding The Right Tool For The Script (NOT YET WRITTEN)
 -------------------------------------

 **TODO: Write-up that explains how to find the correct command/event/tag/... for a script.
 Should emphasize the `#bot-spam` channel on the Discord and the idea of asking other people for help in `#denizen-lobby`, though also mention the meta docs website.**